 Note: PSU staff must not post Form H3676, Managed Care Pre-Enrollment Assessment Authorization, to TxMedCentral in the XXXSPW folder earlier than five months prior to the member's 21st birthday.

-The following chart outlines the responsibilities for agency referrals and PSU action for members enrolled in STAR Kids/STAR Health and receiving MDCP or PDN/PPECC transitioning six months prior to the member’s 21st birthday.
+The following chart outlines the responsibilities for agency referrals and PSU action for members enrolled in STAR Kids or STAR Health and receiving MDCP or PDN/PPECC transitioning six months prior to the member’s 21st birthday.